innobitLab/php-fly-rrm/README.md

 ## Connect to database

 The only query builder and executor availables are the Docrine DBAL ones.
-Using DBAL you can perform extraction an a big variety of DBMS.
+Using DBAL you can perform extraction on many different DBMS.

 For futher information about DBAL see: http://www.doctrine-project.org/projects/dbal.html

 ## Hydrating data